triinlutsoja/FlyTravel/experience_log.md

   their checkbox status to "checked".
 Again I'm so proud that as a beginner at frontend I was able to write this part on my own and without consulting of AI.
 - I needed AI's help with limiting how many seats the user is allowed to select on Seating.html.
-It took a lot of time to make that code work but eventually I was able to turn it into what I had in mind.
+It took a lot of time to make that code work, but eventually I was able to turn it into what I had in mind.
+- I read through the assignment again and added a new section to `Flights.html` to display all available flights.
+  This time I was able to do this without the help of AI because I just reused code from `SearchResults.html` and `searchResults.js`.
+I only needed to use a different backend endpoint.

 ### March 29th
 - I needed to create the search results page's Javascript code to request data from backend, but I didn't know how to